astronomer/docs/software/export-task-logs.md

 #### Customize Vector logging sidecars

 You can customize the default Astronomer Vector logging sidecar to have different transformations and sinks based on your team's requirements.
+This is useful if you want to annotate or otherwise customize or filter your logs before they're sent to your logging platform.

 1. Add the following line to your `config.yaml` file: